northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 - **Headings**: Use headings and subheadings to structure your content.
 In MyST, use # for level 1 headings, ## for level 2, and so on.
 - **Lists:** Use bulleted lists for unordered items and numbered lists for ordered items.
 In MyST, use bullets `-` for unordered lists and numbers `1.` for ordered lists.
 - **Bold and Italics**: Use bold to highlight important concepts and italics to indicate new terms.
 In MyST, use bold text** for bold and italic text* for italics.
 - **Code Blocks**: Use code blocks to present code snippets.
 In MyST, use triple colons `:::` to create code blocks and specify the language for syntax highlighting.
+Be sure to specify the type of code (e.g., open bash script example via `:::{code} bash`)
 - **Admonitions**: Use MyST syntax to create admonitions highlighting notes, tips, warnings, and other important information.
 For example, use `:::{note}` or `:::{warning}` to create admonitions.

 :::{seealso}